chumingqian/Making_Dataset-For-Yolov3v4/README.md

 |
 ```

-3.2 If you want test your model  without the ground truth label,
+3.2 If you want test your model without the ground truth label.

-and  submit the reuslts.json  to the CodaLab   https://competitions.codalab.org/competitions/20794 ,
+And submit the reuslts.json to the CodaLab   https://competitions.codalab.org/competitions/20794 ,

-here have a  simple tutorials: ./make_COCO_dataset/readme_test-dev2017.md
+Here  we  have a simple tutorials: ./make_COCO_dataset/readme_test-dev2017.md

 - For the  COCO  dataset and yolovv3-v4 pretrained weights: